 Five days of flowers, sevillanas and free entry

 Every spring, the neighbourhoods of Córdoba compete to build the most elaborate flower-covered crosses.
-Carnations, geraniums, Manila shawls, candles — and bars open in the streets alongside every one.
-The Cruces de Mayo runs from 29 April to 3 May 2026, and every cross is free to visit.
+Carnations, geraniums, Manila shawls, candles, and bars open in the streets alongside every one.
+The Cruces de Mayo runs for five days in late April and early May, and every cross is free to visit.

 Ten years covering Córdoba's UNESCO heritage sites, sourcing from Junta de Andalucía documentation.